The Ealing CAMHS neurodevelopmental team is a specialist NHS child and adolescent mental health service (CAMHS) for children and young people.

 Referrals deemed clinically urgent will be prioritised to be seen.
 Emergency CAMHS services can be accessed 24/7 by visiting the A and E department of West Middlesex University Hospital or other nearby hospitals (Hillingdon Hospital, Northwick Park Hospital).

-We have created a referral leaflet which outlines how these referrals can be made and the documentation required for a referral requesting a neurodevelopmental assessment.
+We have created a referral leaflet that outlines how these referrals can be made and the documentation required for a referral requesting a neurodevelopmental assessment.

 If you are a professional looking to refer a young person to the service, please complete the online referral form